-Nominations for the 2018 competition (Atlantic Provinces) must be sent via electronic mail to:
+Nominations for the 2019 competition (Ontario) must be sent via electronic mail to:

 SWAAC is committed to prioritizing equity in this application process.
 We especially encourage applications/nominations from students who identify as LGBTQ+, racialized, Indigenous and/or students with disabilities to apply for this award.

 If you have any questions about the award or require further information please contact Rosalyn Figov, SWAAC Registrar and Treasurer at email@example.com **biographical information usually includes information about former and current studies, areas of interest, research, publications, other awards, interests outside the university, and community or volunteer work.
 It's usually in a narrative form, about 1-2 pages in length, and is an opportunity for the nominee to tell the adjudication committee some things about herself, and to explain at greater length her background/interests/passions/ambitions/volunteer work.